 - Mondays 10.00 - 12.00.
 Please email in advance.
 For alternative times please contact to arrange.

-Oliver gained his PhD from the University of Manchester, where he later worked as Hallsworth Research Fellow before joining Edinburgh.
-He has acted as convenor (2016/17) and co-convenor (2017/18) of BISA's US Foreign Policy working group, and is a former visiting research fellow at the Swedish Institute of International Affairs.
+He has recently acted as convenor (2016/17) and co-convenor (2017/18) of BISA's US Foreign Policy working group, and is a former visiting research fellow at the Swedish Institute of International Affairs.

 You can follow Oliver on Academia.edu and Twitter